kirhie/JenkinsGitMavenRepo/README.md

 # Project for integrating Jenkins Git and Maven.
+Hi